bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3">1.3 Introduction to JavaScript (5:33)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there.
 In this lesson we will learn some history and introduction related to JavaScript.
 So let&apos;s get started.

 The very first question that comes to our mind is, what is JavaScript?

 JavaScript is a programming language that is used to add interactive features to websites.

-It is used often alongside HTML and CSS to make websites more dynamic and engaging.
+It is used alongside HTML and CSS to make websites more dynamic and engaging.
 In simple terms, JavaScript allows you to add functionality to your web page.
 For example, you can use JavaScript to create interactive forms, add animations, and create dynamic effects when users interact with your web page.

-One of the great things about JavaScript is that, it runs in the web browser, which means that it can be used on almost any device that has a web browser.
-This makes it a powerful tool for creating cross platform applications that can be used on desktop computers, tablets, and smartphones.
+One of the great things about JavaScript is that it runs in the web browser, which means that it can be used on almost any device that has a web browser.
+This makes it a powerful
+tool for creating cross platform applications that can be used on desktop computers, tablets, and smartphones.

 Why is it called JavaScript?
 JavaScript was originally created by Brendan Eich at Netscape Communications.
 The language was initially called Mocha, but it was later renamed to Live Script.
 The decision to rename the language to JavaScript was largely a marketing decision made by Netscape.
 At that time, the company was in heated browser war with Microsoft and they wanted to capitalize on the popularity of Java by making their language sound similar.
+Thank god the community sided with Netscape and saw how Microsoft's Interne Explorer was in real terms a piece of shit.
 This helped to create a perception that JavaScript was a complementary technology to Java, even though the two languages are quite different.

 JavaScript has become one of the most widely used programming languages in the world, and it is an essential tool for web developers today.
 In